Phone Icon Request a Callback

 Conveyancing Quote

-When buying property together, most people choose between Joint Tenancy and Tenants in Common.
+When buying property together, Joint Purchasers must choose between being registered as Joint Tenants or Tenants in Common.
 While they might sound similar, they work in very different ways when it comes to inheritance, selling up, or separation.

 How GloverPriest Can Help